JoyMathenge/Project-Assignment-1/README.md

 #  FruitServiceEngine

-A modular, distributed system that manages fruit inventory and sales using Java Servlets, RMI, and Tomcat.
+A distributed system that manages fruit inventory and sales using Java Servlets, RMI, and Tomcat.
 It supports remote operations like adding fruits, updating prices, calculating costs, and printing receipts—all which are triggered via HTTP POST endpoints.

 ##  Features